 Today is the day we get to see the results of the Academy’s bizarre algorithm in determining nominations.
 In this fascinating 2010 article, Steve Pond of The Wrap shows just how little it takes to get a nomination.
 But no matter.
-The Oscars are film music’s biggest night, if for no other reason than it gets film music in front of billions of people watching the telecast around the globe.
+The Oscars are film music’s biggest night, if for no other reason than it puts film music in front of billions of people watching the telecast around the globe.
 But before that night, I wanna have my say regarding this year’s Oscar nominations for Best Original Song and Best Original Score.

 BEST ORIGINAL SONG